Bullet Journal Future Log To Plan A Successful Year

 The future log is a great way to see your whole year at a glance and a perfect place to plan some big events because usually, just by looking at it, you can get more or less the feeling of how busy your month will be.

-How To Set Up Your Future Log
+How To Set Up A Bullet Journal Future Log

 Oh, and, of course, if you’re not feeling like writing down all those calendars, just try these calendar stickers.